32blogby Studio Mitsu

 Plan mode's biggest advantage is catching alignment issues before implementation starts.
 When Claude says "I'll implement A → B → C," you can say "actually, do C before B" — rather than discovering the mismatch after hundreds of lines have been written.

-> /plan Migrate user auth from JWT to Supabase Auth
+> I want to migrate user auth from JWT to Supabase Auth.
+Plan only, don't implement yet.

-How Do You Choose Between /compact, /clear, and /context?
+How Do You Choose Between /compact and /clear?

 As sessions grow longer, context bloat degrades response quality.
-Three commands address this.
+Two commands address this.

 /compact — Compress context